kirey-arch/aur-helper/README.md

 > The bundled binary includes everything you need.

-📜 License
+### 📜 License

-MIT License
-You can read the code if you want.
-Or just trust the binary.
-I’m not a cop.
+This project is licensed under the GNU General Public License v3.0.

+You are free to use, modify, and redistribute this software — as long as any modified version remains free and open-source under the same license.
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY — not even that it works.

+See the full license in the LICENSE file or read it online at: https://www.gnu.org/licenses/gpl-3.0.html

-💖 Credits
+### 💖 Credits

-Made with love by [Kirey](https://github.com/kirey-arch).
+Built with love, by Kirey (https://github.com/kirey-arch).